A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: Application to landing gear

 \section{Application to landing gear}

 Identifying AE events in a signal is an important pre-processing step when performing this type of AE-based monitoring.
-As demonstrated in the previous section, a probabilistic approach may offer several advantages over traditional methods in the identification and extraction of AE events, and with the added flexibility of the mixture model, the DP-PMM may be an effective alternative for managing what can be an overwhelming dataset.
+As demonstrated in the previous section, a probabilistic approach may offer several advantages over traditional methods in the identification of AE events, and with the added flexibility of the mixture model, the DP-PMM may be an effective alternative for managing what can be an overwhelming dataset.

-An additional application of the DP-PMM in SHM is explored in this section.
+An additional application of the DP-PMM in SHM is explored in this section where the modelling approach is employed directly for damage detection, rather than a practical pre-processing step.
 The experimental study under consideration is the fatigue testing of a $300M$ steel lug welded on an \textit{Airbus} $A320$ main fitting.
 This study corresponds to one of a series of projects conducted by \textit{The University of Cardiff} in collaboration with \textit{The University of Sheffield}, and under the support of \textit{Messier-Dowty Ltd}.
 The series of experiments carried out investigated the use of AE techniques for the detection and localisation of fractures in certified landing gears under fatigue testing.